gitlabhq/gitlab-runner/docs/configuration/proxy.md

 ## Adding Proxy variables to the GitLab Runner configuration

-The proxy variables need to also be added to the GitLab Runner configuration, so that it can get builds assigned from GitLab behind the proxy.
+The proxy variables need to also be added to the GitLab Runner configuration, so that it can connect to GitLab.com from behind the proxy.

 This is basically the same as adding the proxy to the Docker service above: